darthrevanyunka/jsondebugger/README.md

 ## Build a private static version

 This project can be shipped as a static bundle that runs fully in the browser.
-The app header also includes a `Download static site` button after build.

 ```bash
 npm install